Hasidic Judaism: Appearance

-On the Sabbath, the Hasidic Rebbes traditionally wore a white bekishe.
-This practice has fallen into disuse among most.
-Many of them wear a black silk bekishe that is trimmed with velvet, known as stro-kes or samet, and in Hungarian ones, gold-embroidered.
+On Shabbat, rebbes traditionally wore a white bekéshe.
+However, this practice has fallen into disuse among most.
+Many wear a black silk bekeshe with velvet trim called strókes piping or samet "samite"; in Hungarian ones, they are gold-embroidered.

-Various symbolic and religious qualities are attributed to Hasidic dress, though they are mainly apocryphal and the clothes' origin is cultural and historical.
-For example, the long overcoats are considered modest, the shtreimel is supposedly related to shaatnez and keeps one warm, without using wool, and Sabbath shoes are laceless in order not to have to tie a knot, a prohibited action.
-A gartel divides the Hasid's lower parts from his upper parts, implying modesty and chastity, and for kabbalistic reasons, Hasidim button their clothes right over left.
-Hasidic men customarily wear black hats during the weekdays, as do nearly all Haredi men today.
-A variety of hats are worn depending on the group: Chabad men often pinch their hats to form a triangle on the top, Satmar men wear an open-crown hat with rounded edges, and Samet (velvet) or biber (beaver) hats are worn by many Galician and Hungarian Hasidic men.
+Various symbolic and religious qualities are attributed to Hasidic dress, though they are mainly apocryphal as their origin is cultural and historical.
+For example, bekeshes are modest, the shtreimel is warm but not wool (thus not violating rules of shaatnez).
+Shabbat shoes are laceless not to have to tie a knot, a rabbinically prohibited activity of Shabbat.
+A gartel divides the Hasid's lower parts from his upper parts, implying modesty and chastity.
+For kabbalistic reasons, Hasidim buttoned their clothes right over the left.
+Hasidic men customarily wear black hats on weekdays, as do nearly all Haredi men today.
+A variety of hats are worn depending on the group: Chabad men often pinch their hats to form a triangle on the top, Satmar men wear an open-crown hat with rounded edges, and samet "velvet hat" or biber beaver hat are worn by many Galician and Hungarian Hasidic men.

 Married Hasidic men don a variety of fur headdresses on the Sabbath, once common among all wedded Eastern European Jewish males and still worn by non-Hasidic Perushim in Jerusalem.
 The most ubiquitous is the shtreimel, which is seen especially among Galician and Hungarian sects like Satmar or Belz.
 A taller spodik is donned by Polish dynasties such as Ger.
 A kolpik is worn by unmarried sons and grandsons of many Rebbes on the Sabbath.
 Some Rebbes don it on special occasions.